 The introduction of Cruise Control, in 1948, was a significant step toward vehicle automation, but far from the technology necessary for autonomous vehicles.
-In the early 1980s, Ernst Dickmanns and his team rigged a car with a set of cameras and 60 micro-processing modules to detect objects on the road, pioneering dynamic computer vision, a key technology of the driverless car.
+In the early 1980s, Ernst Dickmanns and his team rigged a car with a set of cameras and 60 micro-processing modules to detect objects on the road, pioneering dynamic computer vision, a key technology of the driverless car, or self-driving vehicles.

 The General Atomics Predator drone is one of the most successful unmanned planes of recent history.
 The technologies behind the Predator drone, such as radar that can see through clouds or smoke and thermal imaging cameras that allow travel by night, have been making their way to civilian autonomous vehicle manufacturers.

-Autonomous vehicles cannot exist without high performance computing.
-The technologies driving these autonomous vehicles have evolved through the participation of government agencies and private companies, including Boeing, Nasa, BMW, Google, and Tesla, just to mention a few.
+Autonomous vehicles cannot exist without high performance computing, or HPC.
+The technologies driving these autonomous vehicles have evolved through the participation of government agencies and private companies, including Tesla, BMW, Google, Boeing, and Nasa, just to mention a few.

 Autonomous vehicles are powered by various technologies such as long-range radar, LIDAR, cameras, GPS, sensors, data storage systems, high performance computers and networks.
 Every single autonomous car continuously gathers, processes, and transmits enormous amounts of data, far too much for traditional technology and infrastructures to handle.

 Driverless vehicle manufacturers recognize that the industry cannot move forward without implementing complex computing solutions.
 It will be impossible for autonomous vehicles to successfully detect road hazards and respond in a timely, appropriate manner without utilizing a technology capable of near instantaneous analysis of huge amounts of data.

 Build & optimize your HPC environment with the experts that help fuel Boeing and Ford: contact CBT now.